I'm Anella. It's great to meet you!

 The Stuff You Really Want to Know About Me

-I travel as often as I can.
-A December trip to New York City produced this piece of writing about slowing down.
+• I travel as often as I can.
+A December trip to New York City a few years ago produced this piece of writing about slowing down.
 (See #2)

-I have a tripwire and, when crossed, I show up as the worst of myself.
-Fortunately, the wire has only been tripped a few times in this life.
-Then, the goddess, Kali, shows up to help me burn down some more ego.
+• I have a tripwire and, when crossed, I show up as the worst of myself.
+Fortunately, the wire has only been tripped a few times in this life but each time, the result has been that I burn down some more ego.

-I stopped drinking wine except for special occasions, and I honor those times with a glass of very expensive, very fine wine.
-Beer bloats me so I don’t drink it.
+• I stopped drinking wine except for special occasions, and I honor those times with a glass of very expensive, very fine wine.
 I live in Kentucky, so I have an occasion taste of bourbon.
 Neat.
 I have an addictive personality, so I’ve stopped doing anything that causes me to leave my body; I much prefer to be in all of my experience.